1.

 44.

-Schr�der, K. Reception research toolbox: the qualitative interview. in Researching audiences (Arnold, 2003).
+Schr�der, K. Reception research toolbox: the qualitative interview. in Researching audiences (Arnold, London, 2003).

 45.

-Berger, A. A. Media and communication research methods: an introduction to qualitative and quantitative approaches.
-(SAGE, 2014).
+Berger, A. A. Media and Communication Research Methods: An Introduction to Qualitative and Quantitative Approaches.
+(SAGE, Los Angeles, 2014).

 46.

 Anders Hansen.
-Chapter 8 Mass communication research methods. in Mass communication research methods (Macmillan, 1998).
+Chapter 8 Mass communication research methods. in Mass communication research methods (Macmillan, Basingstoke, 1998).

 47.